Green Hydrogen and Battery Energy Storage System

 Project description

-Marubeni Corporation is undertaking a demonstrator scale hydrogen production and battery storage system project located at Bolivar, an outer Northern suburb of Adelaide in South Australia.
-The project consists of a 150-kilowatt PEM electrolyser and a five-megawatt battery energy storage system.
+Marubeni Corporation is building a proof-of-concept scale hydrogen production and battery storage system project located at Bolivar, an outer Northern suburb of Adelaide in South Australia.
+The project consists of a 160-kilowatt PEM electrolyser and a 5MW/1 hour battery energy storage system, and a metal hydride tank fitted in a standard 20-foot container for export of hydrogen using existing transport infrastructure.

 Construction on the project began in February 2023.
-It is expected that the facilities will be operational by January 2024.
-The first shipment of hydrogen to Indonesia is planned by the first quarter of 2024.
+It is expected that the facilities will be operational by June 2024.
+The first shipment of hydrogen to Indonesia is planned by the third quarter of 2024.

-The Bolivar site, owned by SA Water, provides potential for the project to be expanded dependent on future demand for hydrogen.
+The Bolivar site, owned by SA Water, provides potential for the project to be scaled up dependent on future demand for green hydrogen and the viability of the concept.

 The capital cost of the project is to be equally shared between the Japanese Government and Marubeni Corporation.